If your job category is listed below, you do not need a work permit. However, you may need to meet other rules. Read the information carefully.

 News reporters, film and media crews

-- news reporters and their crews.
+- news reporters or members of their crews,

-- resident correspondents.
+- resident correspondents or

-- street performers (buskers), disc jockeys
+- street performers (buskers),

 - air show performers,

-- rodeo contestants
+- rodeo contestants,

-- artists attending or working at a showcase
+- artists attending or working at a showcase,

-- film producers (business visitors)
+- film producers (business visitors),